 It’s a very special time for the emerging mother.
 Whether she births in a hospital/birth center setting or at home.
 Birthing my baby was exhilarating.
 And yes, there’s a large physical component to it.
 But the mental aspect far outweighs the physical.

-I knew that my mindset could hold me back from venturing on this journey.
+I knew that my mindset could hold me back if I had limiting beliefs about birth & my body’s capability.
 So, I took a whole year to prepare.
-Being very detail-oriented and science-focused, I read articles and books about whether home birth was safe or right.
+Being very detail-oriented and science-focused, I read articles and books about whether home birth on both sides of the fence.
 The best read for me was Ina May Gaskin’s Guide to Childbirth.
 We also took a birth education class through Mama Natural.
 But in the end, I realized I am the only person who could decide if home birth would be right for me.

 I’m grateful for the research I did because it made me aware of certain scenarios, procedures, symptoms, etc. And having that knowledge made me more comfortable with the prospect of having a home birth.
 However, the decision was made before and without regard to what I learned that year.
 Choosing to have our first child at home wasn’t so much a decision as it was a fact for us.

 I felt in total control the entire time.
-Although we labored a full day before my baby’s arrival, I was calm and comfortable.
+Although early labor began 4 days before his birth & then we were in active labor for a full day more, I was calm and comfortable.
 Able to go the distance because I had been preparing for delivery.
 Only allowing myself to focus on a home birth meant I gave it my all.
 It had to work.
+This is the mindset I held throughout pregnancy.

 During pregnancy I prepared my body by eating and drinking the right things and walking.
 Because honestly, I just never got around to doing much more exercise than our 2-mile long walks.
 So, I didn’t reach exhaustion.
-Plus, Mr. Traditional made me rest between waves.
-He also kept me hydrated with a lemonade of sorts – coconut water, lemons, magnesium and honey.
+Plus, my husband rested with me between waves.
+He also kept me hydrated with the same mineral lemonade I drank during later in the process when I refused to eat or drink anything.

 Preparing to have a baby at home was simple from a practical standpoint.
 We’d need bowls, water, receiving blankets…etc. So, that base was covered.